 Beware of Google’s Anniversary Fake Prize

-This is the content of the fake email:
+This is the content of the fake Google User Reward email:

 “This promotion was set-up to encourage the active users of the Google search engine and the Google ancillary services.
 Hence we do believe with your winning prize, you will continue to be active and patronage to the Google search engine.

-This is part of our security protocol to avoid double claiming or unscrupulous acts by participants/ non participants of this program.
-Kindly fill-in the verification and fund release form below. (form contains name, address, country, nationality, sex, occupation, age, etc).
+This is part of our security protocol to avoid double claiming or unscrupulous acts by participants/non-participants of this program.
+Kindly fill in the verification and fund release form below. (form contains the name, address, country, nationality, sex, occupation, age, etc).

 Please contact your claims agent immediately for due processing and remittance of your prize money to file for your prize claim, kindly contact your claims agent.

-A third variation of the scam email comes with a ‘Official Notification’ subject title, referring to you with “Dear Google User”.
-It says you’ve been selected as a winner for using Google services, while attached is their Official Noticiation letter for your perusal (photo below).
+A third variation of the scam email comes with an ‘Official Notification’ subject title, referring to you with “Dear Google User”.
+It says you’ve been selected as a winner for using Google services, while attached is their Official Notification letter for your perusal (photo below).

-The letter might be sign by a fake Matt Brittin, CEO of Google Ltd UK, or Larry Page, one of the founders of the company.
+The letter might be signed by a fake Matt Brittin, CEO of Google Ltd UK, or Larry Page, one of the founders of the company.